sadraliev-zenbit/simple-ci-cd-aws-ecr/README.md

 # How to deploy to the AWS EC2 server

-Description.
+**Description**.

-This guide will help you gain knowledge on how to automate the running of tests, then send a notification about the result of testing using slack/telegram bot, and deploy an application to the server after each push or pull request.
+> This guide will help you gain knowledge on how to automate the running of tests, then send a notification about the result of testing using slack/telegram bot, and deploy an application to the server after each push or pull request.
 - [How to deploy to the AWS EC2 server](#how-to-deploy-to-the-aws-ec2-server)
   - [create the AWS EC2 server](#create-the-aws-ec2-server)
     - [setting (video tutorial)](#setting-video-tutorial)